a-b-street/abstreet/docs/lanes.md

 - v1: remember other_side for sidewalks too. draw crosswalks at the beginning AND end of every sidewalk lane.
 - do extra drawing in DrawIntersection for now, figure out modeling later.

+How to depict stop signs?
+Each driving lane has a priority... asap go or full stop.
+Turns from go lanes might be yields, but shouldn't need to represent that visually.

+- Easy representation: draw red line / stop sign in some driving lanes.
+Leave the priority lanes alone.
+- Harder: draw a stop sign on the side of the road by some lanes.
+Won't this look weird top-down and at certain angles?